multani7871/employee-led-SPVs/board_member_guide.md

 - Lead investors
 	- Carried interest and management fees.
 The investors' LPs pay these fees.
 - Independent directors
 	- The company will compensate the independent directors.
 Sometimes 0.5%-2% equity, which drops as the company grows.
-The company may sometimes compensate with cash in addition t
+The company may sometimes compensate with cash in addition to the equity.

 Meeting frequency - quarterly